2010 Speedway Grand Prix of Great Britain

-The 2010 FIM British Speedway Grand Prix was the six race of the 2010 Speedway Grand Prix season.
+The 2010 FIM British Speedway Grand Prix was the sixth race of the 2010 Speedway Grand Prix season.
 It took place on 10 July at the Millennium Stadium in Cardiff, Great Britain.

 The British Grand Prix was won by Australian Chris Holder, who beat World Champion Jason Crump, Pole Jarosław Hampel and Dane Hans Andersen in the Final.
 It was first ever Holder' GP winning.

 Riders

 The Speedway Grand Prix Commission nominated Scott Nicholls as Wild Card, and Ben Barker and Daniel King both as Track Reserves.
 Injured Emil Sayfutdinov was replaced by second Qualified Substitutes Davey Watt.
 The Draw was made on 9 July at 13:00 CEST by four-time World Champion Barry Briggs of New Zealand.